MFJamil/smyld-lib-common/README.md

 ## 1 - Logging API:
 logging API facilitates the work on SPA, printing syntax highlighted messages with date and time stamp.

+## 2 - Visibility API:
+HTML elements can define a special behavior upon being visible in the page.
+Using these APIs will add a nice affect to the web page design.